atroutt/atroutt.github.io/README.md

     - For CSS, tools like [CSSLint](http://csslint.net/) or the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) can be helpful.
     - For JavaScript, [ESLint](https://eslint.org/) or [JSHint](https://jshint.com/) are popular choices.

-If you're not me and you actually did all this, maybe you should apply for a QA job?
-Or just, you know, let me know if something's broken.
-Politely.
+If you're not me and you actually did all this, let me know if something's broken!